Divorce Services at The Goodman Law Firm

 What is the difference between legal separation and divorce?

-Legal separation (such as a divorce from bed and board) allows spouses to live apart and settle issues like custody and property division without formally ending the marriage.
-Divorce legally ends the marriage.
+Legal separation—such as Divorce from Bed and Board—allows spouses to live apart and address custody and property without formally ending the marriage.
+Divorce legally terminates the marriage.

 Can I remarry immediately after my divorce is finalized?

-Yes, once your absolute divorce is finalized by the court, you are legally free to remarry.
+Yes.
+Once the court grants your absolute divorce, you are legally free to remarry.

 How long does the divorce process take in North Carolina?

-A divorce attorney ensures that your rights are protected, handles complex legal filings, negotiates fair settlements, and advocates for you in court if needed.
-Having experienced legal guidance can alleviate stress and improve outcomes.
+An experienced attorney ensures your rights are protected, handles filings, negotiates settlements, and represents you in court if needed—making a difficult process more manageable.

 We’re Here When You Need Us